aristanetworks/openmgmt/contributing/content-style-guide.md

 DRY (Don't Repeat Yourself) reigns supreme.
 In the interests of consistency, reference existing documentation.
-This means examples should refer to a common suite of documentation for frequent operations.  i.e.: There's no need to replicate the instructions for enabling gnmi on an Arista switch when this is documented in common location.
+This means examples should refer to a common suite of documentation for frequent operations.  i.e.: There's no need to replicate the instructions for enabling gnmi on an Arista switch when this is documented in a common location.
 However, if there's an additional configuration requirement or a specific bit of functionality that is associated with your topic(s), please be sure to note this accordingly.